srccast/django_management_command_decorator/README.md

 # Django management command decorator

-Small django app to quickly create management commands using a decorating, avoiding writing much boilerplate.
+`django_management_command_decorator`is a small Django app to quickly create management commands using a decorator.

 ## Installation